klinquist/discordSummarizer/README.md

 Run `node index.js` to start - I have it running under pm2.

-I run `node get_summary.js`  to get a summary.
-You may want to also run this on a cron, and have it write to another file/dynamo table.
+I run `node get_summary.js`  to get a summary, convert it to html, and upload to to an S3 bucket.
+It does this at 8PM by default.